ella-palacios/Erdos_final_project/README.md

 # Thrive or Survive: Predicting the Health of Trees following Forest Fires in Washington
 A project by Henry Cladouhos, Allie Cruikshank, Christina Duffield, & Ella Palacios
+This project placed within the Top 5 among the Erdös Institute Fall 2024 Cohort for our work in data science, results, & potential ecological impact.

+Please see the following link for the project presentation & summary slides: https://www.erdosinstitute.org/certificates/fall-2024/data-science-boot-camp/ella-palacios

 ## Overview
 #### Motivation: